linkedin/rest.li/protocol.md

 ## Online Documentation

 Rest.li provides [online
-documentation](Rest.li-User-Guide#online-documentation)
+documentation](/rest.li/user_guide/restli_server#online-documentation)
 for any loaded resource.
-The documentation shows example request and response for the resource methods, finders, and actions.
+The documentation shows example request and response for the resource methods, finders, batchFinders and actions.
 Use it to document the Rest.li protocols.

 ## Content Types